PHPWatch/WordPress-SameSite/readme.txt

 If you find this plugin useful, I'd appreciate you leaving a review on the plugin page.

 == Frequently Asked Questions ==
+= The plugin doesn't work !?!? =
+Yeah, probably.
+This plugin uses what's called "pluggable functions" supported in WordPress to replace `wp_set_auth_cookie` function.
+This means that any other plugin that tampers with the login cookie parameters will override this plugin, and this plugin may not even get a chance to do what it does.

+= How do I test if the plugin works =
+Go to the Login page of your WordPress site, and open your browser's development tools.
+Inspect the HTTP POST request made by the browser when you submit the login form.
+The response headers for `Setcookie` response headers must contain `Samesite=Lax` (or the configured value) if the plugin is working.

+Note that cookies apart from the authentication cookies are **not** handled by this plugin, nor it makes sense to add SameSite attribute to them.

+See the screenshot as well.

 = Do I need to have PHP 7.3 or later? =
 No. [PHP 7.3 officially added SameSite cookie support](https://php.watch/versions/7.3/same-site-cookies), but this plugin comes with a polyfill to extend support to all previous PHP versions.